Top YouTube Gaming Channels

-YouTube currently dominates social media because of its impact on the senses.
+YouTube currently dominates social media, and maybe additional platforms in the near future.
 This makes it a perfect platform for sharing video game experiences.

 Today, we're exploring seven of the best gaming YouTube channels, whose creators sat down with us to explain their connection to the changing landscape of the video games industry.
 Most importantly, they reveal how they've succeeded in outshining the intense competition.

 Getting to know the passions and strategies of the best gaming YouTubers, such as Bufarate, Mango Seven and Seatin Man of Legends, is a valuable opportunity.
 The least it can teach is which channels to follow next.

 Mainly known for content surrounding sports titles, like Madden NFL, MMG also enjoys just having fun.
 Challenges, interviews and everyday life videos, this channel got the recipe right.
 The motivation of its creator, Matt Meagher, is not fame alone, but keeping his 1,900,000+ subscribers proud, happy and active.

 Generating an average of 200,000 views per day is no easy feat.
 MMG has achieved it through passion and hard work.
 The channel can only continue to thrive on YouTube and exceed its current estimated net worth of $600,000.